Bahraini protesters battle police outside Manama

 A U.N. rights body this week expressed concern over the use of excessive force and tear gas by Bahraini security forces.

-Police moved in with water cannon and armored vehicles to break up hundreds of protesters as they approached a checkpoint near ‘Pearl Roundabout’, hub of pro-democracy protests last year led by majority Shi‘ite Muslims complaining of marginalization.
+Police moved in with water cannon and armoured vehicles to break up hundreds of protesters as they approached a checkpoint near ‘Pearl Roundabout’, hub of pro-democracy protests last year led by majority Shi‘ite Muslims complaining of marginalisation.

 The wind carried some of the tear gas away, allowing youths to lob petrol bombs at close range at the vehicles, scoring direct hits.
 The water cannon fired hot water during the clashes in the district of Jidhafs on the edge of the capital.